NetworkBlockDevice/nbd/doc/proto.md

     The client wishes to terminate the negotiation phase and progress to the transmission phase.
 Possible replies from the server include:

-    - `NBD_REP_ACK`: The server acknowledges.
-After receiving this reply, the client and the server have both moved to the transmission phase.
+    - `NBD_REP_SERVER`: The server acknowledges, using the same format for the reply as in `NBD_OPT_SELECT` (thus allowing the client to receive the same transmission flags as would have been sent by `NBD_OPT_EXPORT_NAME`).
+The values of the transmission flags MAY differ from what was sent earlier in response to `NBD_OPT_SELECT`, based on other options that were negotiated in the meantime.
+The server MUST NOT send any zero padding bytes after the `NBD_REP_SERVER` data, whether or not the client negotiated the `NBD_FLAG_C_NO_ZEROES` flag.
+After receiving this reply, the client and the server have both moved to the transmission phase; therefore, the server MUST NOT send this particular reply until all other pending option requests have had their final reply.
     - `NBD_REP_ERR_INVALID`: No `NBD_OPT_SELECT` command was
       previously issued during this negotiation (there is no default);
       or, the most recent `NBD_OPT_SELECT` command resulted in an error